afontcu/afontcu.dev/content/blog/marginal-gains.md

 It sounds daunting because it is.

 Yet, what's the alternative?
-Good look finding a great, **actionable**, realistic good idea that improves anything by 37%… at once!
+Good look finding a great, **actionable**, realistic good idea that improves anything 37 times… at once!

 Also, it's easier to find those small improvements.
 You know some of them already because you face them every day!
 So finding and identifying those things could help you get closer to the desired outcome.